Leadership & Theology

 Leader as Explorer, Guide and Meaning-maker

 In this unit, students engage in an in-depth study of the concept of worldview and how it aligns with the study of hermeneutics, that is, the manner in which people and communities make sense of their experience.
-Students will utilise this methodology to analyse private and public worldviews, including the worldview of the Australian culture.
-Finally, they will study how it is that faith intersects with culture and how leaders within faith communities can respond.
+Students will utilise this methodology to analyse private and public worldviews, including the worldview of Australian culture.
+Finally, students will study how it is that faith intersects with culture, and how leaders within faith communities can respond.

 Assumed Knowledge